KING COBRA FACTS (Ophiophagus hannah – Thailand King Cobra)

 The king is mainly diurnal – found active during the daytime, but can also be active at night.

-King cobras eat other smaller snakes primarily, but also will eat monitor lizards.
+King cobras eat other smaller snakes primarily, but also will eat monitor lizards as part of their diet.
 Occasionally they’ll eat other king cobras, pythons, lizards, birds, rodents.
 I saw a 5-meter long king attempting to eat a 2.5 meter reticulated python.
-The King appeared intimidated by the strength of the python – it’s no pushover.
+The King appeared intimidated by the strength of the python – it’s no pushover, but eventually it made it dinner.
 Here is a photo of a 3 meter king eating a 2 meter long red-tailed racer (G. oxycephalum) snake.
+The diet of the king cobra varies according to the availability of prey to eat.

 Lifts its head off the ground sometimes by as much as 4-5 feet, and flattens out the neck.
 The hood of a King cobra doesn’t flare as wide… but, a big King will surprise you because it can be five times as long as the monocled or other spitting cobras!
 These snakes are not usually that afraid of people, and move slowly to ‘escape’ if they move away at all.
 Last night I moved a 4 meter king off some steps at a local temple so people could pass.
 It was not in any hurry to get away, and it came at me a couple of times.
 Impressive snakes, and not to be taken lightly.
 I know a man personally, his brother was bitten on the upper chest and died in less than 10 minutes on the way to hospital.

 Very toxic, but monocled cobras (Naja kaouthia) and kraits (genus Bungarus) are more potent on the LD50 scale.
-The power of O. hannah is in the volume of venom it can inject in one bite – maximum around 7 ml!
+The power of the King Cobra is in the volume of venom it can inject in one bite – maximum around 7 ml!
 Kings can (and have) supposedly killed elephants with a good bite.
 More information on venom constituents and treatment for king cobra snakebite here.

 O. HANNAH ANTIVENOM